tutti/Excavatinator/README.md

 ## Known issues
 - Sometimes, when hovering over an artifact icon, the description doesn't load.
 Hovering over it a second time will show the description.

+## Why two addons?
+I am not, nor have I ever been, a designer.
+I have tried to make Excavatinator acceptably pleasant to look at, particularly with the latest version, but I expect there are others who can do much better, should they want to.
+If anyone wants to make use of the data processing aspect of Excavatinator and just design a better interface, I wanted that to be possible without needing to load the entire UI of Excavatinator as well.

+I may, of course, be getting well ahead of myself in thinking that is something anyone would want to do, but in case someone does - have at it :)